dinhomathias/Amc/Transition-guide-to-Version-12.0.md

 Note that in the last case, the order is the order that the filters were executed in, and not necessarily left to right.

 Also note that `context.match` is a shortcut for `context.matches[0]`.
 Very useful when you are only interested in the first match.

+### Special note about `Filters.command` and `Filters.text`:
+As of **version 12.4**, `Filters.command` checks for `MessageEntity.BOT_COMMAND` instead of a leading slash and accordingld, `Filters.text` accepts text with a leading slash.
+Use `Filters.text & (~Filters.command)` to filter for text messages that have no commands.
+For more details, please see the [changelog](https://python-telegram-bot.readthedocs.io/en/stable/changelog.html#version-12-4-0) and the documentation on filters.

 ***
 # Persistence